 Naturopathic medicine and holistic therapies — Naturopathic strategies are sometimes used to supplement traditional treatments, such as psychotherapy, for psychiatric disorders and addiction recovery.
-Naturopathic medicine, which draws from nature and natural substances to heal disease, includes herbal medicine, nutrition, homeopathy, acupuncture and massage.
+Naturopathic medicine, which draws from nature and natural substances to heal disease, includes herbal medicine, nutrition and homeopathy.
 Speak Confidentially with a Journey Advisor at 844-878-1979.

 The Four Agreements — Although not technically a type of therapy, “The Four Agreements,” by don Miguel Ruiz, based on his book by the same name, offers a compelling, highly practical framework for replacing irrational, unproductive self-talk with a more constructive life philosophy.
 Drawing from Toltec beliefs and ethics, Ruiz details four simple and clear directives that can supplement traditional psychotherapy, 12-step strategies and complementary holistic therapies.
 The Four Agreements philosophy often resonates with clients who prefer a non-12-step approach.